berthubert/trifecta/README.md

 # What is the point?
-For one, I'd love to have an 'imgur' just for myself, one that does not monetize me or the visitors to my images.
+For one, I'd love to have an 'imgur' just for myself, one that does not monetize me or the viewers of my images.
 But I also do not want to host a giant web based solution with multiple security issues per year.
-Or month.
+[Or month](https://www.mandiant.com/resources/blog/supply-chain-node-js).
 I yearn for software like djbdns or qmail that you could trust to not have gaping security holes all the time.